NwayNwayThanHlaing/PetAssistantApp/diary.md

 Challenges:

-- The existing notification system stopped working as Native Notify required a paid subscription.
+- The existing notification system, which used Native Notify, stopped working as it required a paid subscription.

 Next Step:

-- Remove all outdated notification-related code.
+- Remove all implemented notification-related code.
-- Implement a new notification inbox with an improved approach.
+- Develop a new notification inbox with an improved approach.

 ### Week 2 (27 January 2025)

 Summary:

-- Designed the user interface, including wireframes and basic layout structures.
+- Designed the user interface, including wireframes and basic layout structures, using Figma.

 Next Step:

-- Refactor the notification system to improve reliability and performance.
+- Refactor the notification system to improve reliability, performance, and user experience.

 ### Week 1 (20 January 2025)

 Summary:

 - Documented detailed project requirements and outlined additional features to be developed.
-- Defined a structured project plan, ensuring alignment with project goals.
+- Defined a structured project plan to ensure alignment with project goals.

 Next Step: